namemayanksingh/CHATBOT/README.md

-# CHATBOT
+# python code for Chat-bot
-its a chatbot!!!
+bot